SMB DLP Case Studies: One Verified, Two Withdrawn

 Data Loss Prevention (DLP) isn’t just for large corporations.
-Small and medium-sized businesses (SMBs) are increasingly using these tools to protect critical data, meet compliance standards, and avoid costly breaches.
-Here’s how three SMBs tackled their data protection challenges:
+Small and medium-sized businesses (SMBs) use these tools to protect critical data, meet compliance standards, and avoid costly breaches.
+This article originally carried three SMB case studies.
+One of them holds up and is below.
+The other two were anonymous, carried results that no published source supports, and have been withdrawn – we explain what was wrong with them rather than quietly deleting them.

 3 SMB DLP Success Stories: Challenges, Solutions & Results Comparison